This post was first published in March 2019 but has been updated in September 2019 with the most recent information things to do in Oaxaca

 The dry season lasts from November to April.
 Temperatures range between 20 and 30 °C (68 and 86 °F) all year round, with a slight increase during the rainy season.

-Most tourists come to Oaxaca during the summer between June and August for the high temperatures, or in the wintertime between November and February to escape the cold.
+Most tourists come to Oaxaca during the summer between June and August for the high temperatures or in the wintertime between November and February to escape the cold.
 During these times, you’ll find more crowds and higher prices.

-Oaxaca can get busy!The shoulder season is the best time to go to Oaxaca if you want the perfect mix of affordability and fewer tourists.
+Oaxaca can get busy!
+The shoulder season is the best time to go to Oaxaca if you want the perfect mix of affordability and fewer tourists.
 We recommend visiting between September/October or April/May.

 Aside from the weather, festivals and other events may dictate when the best time to go to Oaxaca is for you.
 If there’s a particular event you want to attend that happens once a year, don’t be afraid to plan your visit around it!
 In truth, Oaxaca is great to visit at any time of year.

-Top Things to Do in Oaxaca, Mexico
+Top Things To Do In Oaxaca, Mexico

-Tour the Old Town
+Tour The Old Town

-Among top Oaxaca things to do is taking a tour of the city.
+Among the top Oaxaca things to do is taking a tour of the city.
 This is especially a great option if you don’t know where to begin your trip.

 Wandering through the old town is like stepping back in time through a labyrinth of cobblestone streets and colonial architecture.
-While meandering through Oaxaca, make sure you don’t miss the following sites
+While meandering through Oaxaca, make sure you don’t miss the following sites.

 Visit Santo Domingo Church